cosmos-cg-key-management/cosmos-sdk/x/group/spec/state.md

 #### `Memo string`

-A single string memo
+A single string memo.

 #### Indexes

 #### `Member`

-It should be possible to look-up groups by member
+It should be possible to look-up groups by member address.

 #### `Owner`

+It should be possible to look-up groups by owner address.

+#### `TotalPower sdk.Int`

+The sum total power of all member powers should be cached for quick tallying.

 ## Group Accounts